-Scott Cordts, MD - Associate Director
+Scott Cordts, MD - Program Director

-A native of West Frankfort, Illinois, Dr. Cordts graduated from Southern Illinois University School of Medicine in 2002 and then completed his family medicine residency training at Deaconess Hospital in 2005.
+A native of West Frankfort, Illinois, Dr. Cordts graduated from Southern Illinois University School of Medicine in 2002 and then completed his Family Medicine residency training at Deaconess Hospital in 2005.
 He subsequently became a board certified family physician.

 For 4 years he practiced rural family medicine in Sparta and Marissa, Illinois, as an employee of Sparta Community Hospital.
 While there, he served as a preceptor for family medicine residents at the Saint Louis University Family Medicine Residency.